 Fiesta food: Cinco de Mayo chips, dips, tacos and salsa

 I never use ketchup or mustard, but if there's a good hot sauce or salsa to add to my dish I have to try it.
 These three really bring the heat.
-Where do they rate on the ?
-Who knows, but they're hot enough to make both consumption and elimination a little painful. scale
+Where do they rate on the Scoville scale?
+Who knows, but they're hot enough to make both consumption and elimination a little painful.

 Tacopocalypse: Murder Death Kill ($0.50)

 This hot sauce takes its name from the Sylvester Stallone classic "Demolition Man," in which "all restaurants are Taco Bell."
 The sauce is made from a mix of habanero, ghost and Thai chili peppers, giving you immediate heat along with a long burn that sustains itself throughout your meal.